sybilhoangRG/support.balsamiq.com/content/sales/cloudsavemoney.md

 We've compiled a few tips that might help keep your Balsamiq Cloud costs down.

+## Setting Your Space to Auto-Hibernate

+Balsamiq Cloud offers a nifty new feature called Auto-Hibernation.
+The way it works is that if your Space remains **empty** for a full billing cycle, we won't charge you for that month!
+This feature is only available in the 2-project plan when billed monthly.
+Head over to the [Auto-Hibernation FAQ](/cloud/cloudsubscriptions/#auto-hibernation) to learn more.

 ## Combining Projects

 If you're coming from one of our other products, chances are you're already familiar with our [BMPR files](https://support.balsamiq.com/resources/bmpr-format/).
 Since Spaces have limits on the number of allowed projects, an option to keep costs down is to combine your projects.